How to do Mobile Testing from a Browser

 Here are some other keyword research tools that you may want to consider:

 - We use Moz for some of our client’s keyword tracking.
 I don’t typically do my initial research through Moz, but I do check back on the keywords using Moz often.
 Probably not your best place to start, however, it is good for seeing the keyword difficulty of various terms and phrases.
 You do have to be a pro member to have access to this as well.
 The base pricing is $99/month.

 - Wordstream Keywords Tool

-- Wordstream attempts to rope you in with giving you a limited amount of free searches per day and blurring out some of the most important information.
+- Wordstream attempts to rope you in by giving you a limited amount of free searches per day and blurring out some of the most important information.
 So, you won’t get the full good unless you shell out some money, but you may want to give it a try.

 - Long Tail Pro Keyword Research

 - This is another that I have not tried myself yet.
 This one costs money, but they do have a 10-day free trial available, which you may want to check out to see if it is the best keyword research tool for you.
 I like the amount of filtering you can apply to your search results.
 The video is worth watching to see if this would work best for your keyword researching needs.
-Cost is $97 for the pro.
+The cost is $97 for the pro.
 Cost for “Pro + Platinum” is $97 one time fee plus $17/month.